-In 2019, the Company repurchased and cancelled \$9.0 million of 6.375% Senior Notes for an aggregate purchase price of \$8.5 million resulting in a gain of \$0.5 million, reducing the amount of 6.375% Senior Notes outstanding from \$300.0 million on December 31, 2018 to \$291.0 million on December 31, 2019.
+Since 2019, the Company repurchased and cancelled \$11.0 million of 6.375% Senior Notes for an aggregate purchase price of \$10.3 million resulting in a gain of \$0.7 million, reducing the amount of 6.375% Senior Notes outstanding from \$300.0 million on December 31, 2018 to \$289.0 million on December 31, 2020.
+Subsequent to December 31, 2020 the Company has repurchased and cancelled \$1.0 million of 6.375% Senior Notes for a purchase price of \$1.0 million resulting in a gain of \$0.01 million.

 The 6.375% Senior Notes contain certain early redemption options, whereby the Company can choose to redeem all of or a portion of the notes at various redemption prices, which include the principal amount plus any accrued and unpaid interest to the applicable redemption date.
-The Company has the ability to redeem all of its outstanding 6.375% Senior Notes on or after October 21, 2020.
+The Company has the ability to redeem all of its outstanding 6.375%

+Senior Notes on or after October 21, 2020.
 Interest is payable on the 6.375% Senior Notes semi-annually on April 21 and October 21.
 The 6.375% Senior Notes are unsecured, ranking equal in right of payment to all existing and future unsecured indebtedness, and have been guaranteed by the Company's current and future subsidiaries.
 Certain restrictions exist relating to items such as making restricted payments and incurring additional debt.

-The refinancing of the existing 7.375% Senior Notes decreased CES' annual interest costs, extended its debt maturity profile, and provided additional financing flexibility.
+The refinancing of the 7.375% Senior Notes decreased CES' annual interest costs, extended its debt maturity profile, and provided additional financing flexibility.